 Explorer Post #25

-The Explorer program is an educational program for high school students, ages 14 - 20, with an interest in law enforcement.
-Once accepted into the program, Explorers attend an abbreviated law enforcement academy in the fall or spring.
+The Explorer program is an educational, volunteer program for high school and young adults, ages 14-21, with an interest in law enforcement.
+Once accepted into the program, Explorers attend a basic law enforcement academy in the fall or spring.
 Explorers also meet twice a month to learn about the law enforcement profession.

 Training topics include: Traffic Control, Traffic Stops, Arrest Control, Criminal Code, Patrol Procedures, Building Searches, Crime Scene Investigation, Crisis Intervention, Report Writing, and Firearms Safety.
 Explorers also help with community events, crime scene searches, and special details as needed by the department.

-Explorers can attend a regional conference each summer where they compete against Law Enforcement Explorers from multiple states.
+Explorers can attend a regional conference each summer where they compete against Law Enforcement Explorers from across the country.
 Explorers wear a distinguishable uniform, however, they do not carry weapons and they are not law enforcement officers.

 - 2.5 GPA